stefanDeveloper/heiDGAF/docs/pipeline.rst

 - **Log Line Format**:

-  - Log lines have the format:
+  - By default, log lines have the following format:

     .. code-block::